allebb/pirrot/README.md

 The audio in (receive) and audio out (transmit) connectors from your radio will need to be connected to the external USB sound card using the Mic Jack (for Transmit) and Speaker Jack (for Receive).

-If you plan to use the repeater in COR mode you will need to connect your COR pin to the transceiver.
+If you plan to use the repeater in COR mode you will need to connect your COR GPIO pin to the transceiver.

 ## Installation

 Pirrot can be installed either by downloading the latest tarball ([find the version number here](https://github.com/allebb/pirrot/releases)) from the command line as follows:

+__Replace the X.X.X.X with the latest version available from the releases page__

 ```shell
 cd ~